Seed Treatment: Methods To Improve Planting Material

 - analyze the effectiveness of different types of seed treatment by tracking the results.

-Starting from 2022, EOSDA is launching its EOS SAT satellite constellation for agri needs.
-The launch will enable getting more precise data and providing more comprehensive analytics for end-users.
+In 2023, EOSDA launched its EOS SAT-1, a multi-purpose satellite, focused on agriculture, forestry, natural disaster management, and urban monitoring.
+The launch enabled getting more precise data and providing more comprehensive analytics for end-users.
 Contact our sales department for details at sales@eosda.com.

 About the author: